DanteGoffa/CFB/README.md

                          └── ...

 # Fix Page numbering
-If the filenames start out with 1.jpg, 2.jpg, ... but the amout of pages is that of 2+ digits.
+If the filenames start out with 1.jpg, 2.jpg, ... but the amount of pages is that of 2+ digits.
 It will not order well for reading.
 The script looks at how many pages there are and if the pagenumbers are correct based on that.

 It's very simple and I have only anticipated the problems I encountered so far.
 What it can fix: